SpekkioKilwala/admin-dashboard/README.md

 # admin-dashboard
 Self-test/assignment for The Odin Project, focused on CSS.

-Stuff that still just needs to be done:
-- The yellow side-stripe on the cards
-- Fill in features on the other cards!
+There's obviously room for tweaking the appearance or exploring other style layouts, but since this meets all the given requirements and I have more urgent things to study in other areas (actual interactivity / JS) I'm declaring this done.

 Maybe:
-- A CSS reset and check for consistency across browsers, but maybe just leave that for a later project
+- A CSS reset and check for consistency across browsers
 - Move colour information into variables to try out different palettes
+- Adjust how the project-card resizing works?
+Something feels odd but I'm not sure what I want.